copperdogma/TwoSkulls/README.md

     ** future: ultrasonic distance needs to be done from multiple averages shots because the sensors results are noisy ** BUGS
-      ** <sigh> what happened to the voltage debug in loop()? it's always showing zero ** zero out total bytes read when no files are left to avoid variable overflow
+      ** <sigh> what happened to the voltage debug in loop()? it's always showing zero